-I got thinking about this after interviewing an expert for a magazine article last week.
-My source mentioned that his company had recently acquired another firm that specialized in connecting brands with “influencers” — influential bloggers.
+I thought about this after an article source mentioned that his company had acquired a firm that specializes in connecting brands with “influencers” — influential social media personalities.

-The companies or brands advertise on the blogs or pay the bloggers to write “sponsored” posts about the brand and its products or services.
+The companies or brands pay social media influencers to showcase their products to followers.
+They also advertise on influencer blogs and pay bloggers to write “sponsored” posts about the brand and its products or services, too.

 The author connection

 What does this have to do with authors?

 It illustrates how important key influencers are to good marketing.
 And good marketing is the difference between a good book that sells and a good book that doesn’t.